abhijat/sysinfo/README.md

 4. Memory stats (size, resident, shared, text, data)
 5. Command line for the process

-This is a work in progress, right now only the process interface is available.
+This is a work in progress, right now only the process and CPU interface is available.

 Some of the commands that can be executed from the repl are: